 Finally, an effective way to keep your toddlers eager to read is by praising and rewarding them.
-When they do well make them feel it and encourage them by giving positive comments on their works.
+When they do well make them feel it and encourage them by giving positive comments on their work.

 You can also reward them with chocolate or by taking them to the zoo for example.
-Praising and rewarding children for their efforts motivate them to do better and enhances their performance in reading.
+Praising and rewarding children for their efforts motivates them to do better and enhances their performance in reading.

 There are many other tips to follow while teaching a 3 year old to read.
 Yet the aforementioned tips are the most efficient ones.